 How to start

-You can use filters on AppFollow to reply to such reviews faster.
+You can use filters on AppFollow to reply to such reviews faster and do online reputation management better.
 Monitor user reviews that are becoming popular in different countries and how many likes they get and reply to them immediately.
 You can do that in consoles or in various mobile app review monitor tools.

-Make sure to inform users that you’ve taken care of their problem.
+Remember that everyone will see your response to a featured review.
+Try to ensure your customers that the issues they have experienced will be fixed shortly, and if necessary, try to continue communication via email.
+Make sure to inform users that you’ve taken care of their problems.
 To make it work faster, use tags to find the specific tickets; e.g. “update reply” or “problem with sign-in registration”.
 You can also ask users to change your app rating when they update their feedback.
 In this way, you’ll increase your rankings.

-More on how to respond to featured reviews using the Hotellook app example here.
+More on how to grow your app sales through responding to featured reviews using the astrology app Yodha example here.